iter8-tools/iter8/mkdocs/docs/tutorials/knative/slovalidation-helmex.md

 ??? warning "Setup K8s cluster with Knative and local environment"
     1. Get [Helm 3+](https://helm.sh/docs/intro/install/)
     2. Setup [K8s cluster](../../getting-started/setup-for-tutorials.md#local-kubernetes-cluster).
 If you wish to use the Istio networking layer for Knative, ensure that the cluster has sufficient resources
     3. [Install Knative in K8s cluster](setup-for-tutorials.md#local-kubernetes-cluster).
-This tutorial assumes Knative with Kourier networking layer.
+This tutorial can be tried with any Knative networking layer.
     4. [Install Iter8 in K8s cluster](../../getting-started/install.md)
     5. Get [`iter8ctl`](../../getting-started/install.md#install-iter8ctl)
     6. Get [the Iter8 Helm repo](../../getting-started/setup-for-tutorials.md#iter8-helm-repo)